-'maude_SOURCES'
+'''

+maude_SOURCES

+'''

-This variable, if it exists, lists all the source files which are compiled to build the program.
+This variable, if it exists, lists all the source files that are compiled to build the program.
 These files are added to the distribution by default.
 When building the program, Automake will cause each source file to be compiled to a single .o file (or .lo when using libtool).
 Normally these object files are named after the source file, but other factors can change this.
-If a file in the 'SOURCES' variable has an unrecognized extension, Automake will do one of two things with it.
-If a suffix rule exists for turning files with the unrecognized extension into .o files, then automake will treat this file as it will any other source file (see Section 7.14 [Support for Other Languages], page 52).
+If a file in the SOURCES variable has an unrecognized extension, Automake will do one of two things with it.
+If a suffix rule exists for turning files with the unrecognized extension into .o files, then automake will treat this file as it will any other source file (see Section 7.14 [Support for Other Languages], page 53).
 Otherwise, the file will be ignored as though it were a header file.

-The prefixes 'dist' and 'nodist' can be used to control whether files listed in a 'SOURCES' variable are distributed. 'dist' is redundant, as sources are distributed by default, but it can be specified for clarity if desired.
+The prefixes dist and nodist can be used to control whether files listed in a SOURCES variable are distributed. dist is redundant, as sources are distributed by default, but it can be specified for clarity if desired.

-It is possible to have both 'dist' and 'nodist' variants of a given 'SOURCES' variable at once; this lets you easily distribute some files and not others, for instance:
+It is possible to have both dist and nodist variants of a given SOURCES variable at once; this lets you easily distribute some files and not others, for instance: